 - Once the logger is launched, alarms will trip as determined by these settings.
 Logger alarms will display on the LCD screen.
-Note that the alarm limits are only checked when the logger's LCD screen refreshes every 15 seconds. - The actual values for the high and low alarm limits are set to the closest values supported by the logger based on the thermocouple type.
-In addition, alarms can trip or clear when the sensor reading is within the resolution specification for each thermocouple type.
-This means the value that triggers the alarm may differ slightly than the value entered. - When you read out the logger, high and low alarm levels will be displayed on the plot along with "Chan 1 Alarm Tripped" and "Chan 1 Alarm Cleared" events showing when the temperature alarm tripped and cleared.
-The "Chan 1 Alarm Cleared" event contains the value that

-- was furthest out of range for the sensor before the alarm cleared (see the Points table for the actual value). - Alarms can only be configured on the thermocouple channel; they are not available for the internal 10K thermistor (temperature) channel.
+Note that the alarm limits are only checked when the logger's LCD screen refreshes every 15 seconds. - The actual values for the high and low alarm limits are set to the closest value supported by the logger.
+For example, the closest value to 85°F that the UX100 series logger can record is 84.990°F and the closest value to 32°F is 32.043°F. In addition, alarms can trip or clear when the sensor reading is within the logger specifications of 0.02°C resolution.
+This means the value that triggers the alarm may differ slightly than the value entered.
+For example, if the High Alarm is set to 75.999°F, the alarm can trip when the sensor reading is 75.994°F (which is within the 0.02°C resolution). - When you read out the logger, high and low alarm levels will be displayed on the plot along with "Chan 1 Alarm Tripped" and "Chan 1 Alarm Cleared" events showing when the temperature alarm tripped and cleared.
+The "Chan 1 Alarm Cleared" event contains the value that was furthest out of range for the sensor before the alarm cleared (see the Points table for the actual value).